 ALSO READBJP complains to EC over Akhilesh's 'Lathmaar Holi' remarks Ex-Gujarat BJP MLA set to head Safai Karamcharis Commission Congress files complaint against PM Modi for violating Model Code of Conduct SP MLA booked for violating model code of conduct in UP Cong moves EC accusing BJP of violating model code of conduct

+Former BJP legislator from Gujarat, Manhar Valjibhai Zala, today assumed charge as the chairperson of the National Commission for Safai Karamcharis (NCSK), which was headless for almost a year.
+Two other members, Manju Diler from Uttar Pradesh and Dilip Kallu Haathived from Maharashtra, also took charge as members of the NCSK.
 The government had cleared the names for the posts but the announcement had to be postponed in view of the Model Code of Conduct which was in place for Assembly polls in five states.
-The poll code was lifted after the results were declared on March 11.